dancer1325/react-tic-tac-toe/README.md

+Tic-Tac-Toe game

+# Notes

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-# Notes
 ## Folder Structure

 After creation, your project should look like this: